KS21400/food-ordering-site/README.md

 Showcase the food Item on Website
 Get information of food ordered

-Restaurant can do following things:
+Admin can do following things:
 Can look the report of all orders
 Can delete any user.
 Can make changes in the site.
 Supervision of the system.

-There is no real payment otion.
+There is no real payment option.
 The feature of database storage works properly.

 languages used: HTML,CSS,JavaScript,jquery,Bootstrap,
 Database used: SQl

+Any improvement is welcomed.